Can a Sunburn Cause Hair Loss?

 By Jason Sorgi, PA-C, MPAS

 Can sunburn lead to hair loss?
-While a single sunburn might not cause immediate hair shedding, chronic sun exposure can inflict significant damage on your hair and scalp, potentially leading to hair thinning over time.
+While a single sunburn might not cause immediate hair shedding, it's important to be aware of the potential risks sunburn poses to your scalp and hair health.
+Chronic sun exposure can inflict significant damage on your hair and scalp, as damage occurs when UV rays harm the scalp and hair follicles, potentially leading to hair thinning over time.
+Prolonged exposure to the sun increases the likelihood of irreversible scalp and hair damage.
 Let’s delve into the science behind this phenomenon.

 How UV Radiation Affects Hair Health